alexnault/classix/README.md

 Sources: Ran [benchmark](benchmark/) on an AMD Ryzen 5 5600x.

-Compared to other librairies, classix simplifies its API by forbidding object arguments, which it considers less ergonomic than string expressions:
+Compared to other libraries, classix simplifies its API by omitting the use of object arguments, which it considers less ergonomic than string expressions:

 ```js
 // 🚫